srujan964/694-independent-study/study-report.typ

 - #text[
-    LZ77 compression for the source continuously until the output buffer is full, at which point it designates it as the end of the current block, unless the block is designated to contain uncompressed data
+    LZ77 compression for the source continuously until the output buffer is full, at which point it designates it as the end of the current block, unless the block is designated to contain uncompressed data, ]
-  ]
 - #text[
     compressing the LZ77 encoded data by Huffman encoding the literals and